HaythemBM/LawyerApp/README.md

 ## Contact

-For any questions or inquiries, please contact our team at [haythem.benmessaoud@ensi-uma.tn](mailto:haythem.benmessaoud@ensi-uma.tn).
+For any questions or inquiries, please contact me at [haythem.benmessaoud@ensi-uma.tn](mailto:haythem.benmessaoud@ensi-uma.tn).

 Thank you for using the Attorney Invoice Management Website!
-We hope this platform simplifies your invoice management processes and enhances your overall efficiency.
+I hope this platform simplifies your invoice management processes and enhances your overall efficiency.